top of page

 Dharma Discussions

-Dharma (the teachings of the Buddha and the ancestors) talks and discussions are a central aspect of our practice at Myohoji Temple.
-The Dharma is considered one of the three treasures of Buddhism so Dharma study is not to be taken lightly.
+Dharma (the teachings of the Buddha and the ancestors) talks and discussions are a central aspect of our practice..
+The Dharma is considered one of the three treasures of Buddhism so Dharma study is integral to our practice..
 Dharma talks are given at most of our gatherings.
 The talks are led by our teacher but also include open discussion and questions on the subject matter.
 Follow up personal discussions may be scheduled with Daiki.

 Dharma study, particularly in a group setting , deepens not only our individual relationship to the teachings but also to the Sangha as well.